benf86/TechTreeify/README.md

 # TechTreeify
-Turn a CSV-Tech Tree into a nicely visualized one.
+Turn a JSON-Tech Tree into a nicely visualized one, or write a completely new one with the interface.
 (Created with Sid Meier's Civilization: The Board Game in mind)

-Todo:
-* persist data changes and additions
-* write Flask-based CRUD API for #1